CollaboratingPlatypus/PetaPoco/README.markdown

 		}
 	}

+Or, perhaps you'd like to be a little more explicit.
+Rather than automatically mapping all columns you can use the ExplicitColumns attribute on the class and the Column to indicate just those columns that should be mapped.

+	// Represents a record in the "articles" table [PetaPoco.TableName("articles")]
+	[PetaPoco.PrimaryKey("article_id")]
+	[PetaPoco.ExplicitColumns]
+	public class article
+	{
+		[PetaPoco.Column] public long article_id { get; set; }
+		[PetaPoco.Column] public string title { get; set; }
+		[PetaPoco.Column] public DateTime date_created { get; set; }
+		[PetaPoco.Column] public bool draft { get; set; }
+		[PetaPoco.Column] public string content { get; set; }
+	}

+(this works great with partial classes, put all your table binding stuff in one .cs file and calculated and other useful properties can be added with out thinking about the ORM layer).

 ### Hey!
 Wait a minute.
 Aren't there already standard attributes for decorating a POCO's database info?

 Well I could use them but there are so few that PetaPoco supports that I didn't want to cause confusion over what it could do.